instagram

 A circle of radius 1, with two radii extending from the center to the circumference.
 The angle between the radii is marked as theta, and the intersections of the radii with the circumference are dotted.
 Outside the circle, the numbers 1-12 are written to resemble a clockLet’s think about a simpler case, of a clock with a radius 1 that is centered around the origin.

-We can draw a radius at any "time", on the clock hitting the circumference at some point (x, y).
+We can draw a radius at any "time", on the clock hitting the circumference at some point (A, B).

-That radius also forms the hypotenuse of a right triangle with sides x and y, shown here in green and red.
+That radius also forms the hypotenuse of a right triangle with sides x and y, shown here in green and blue.

 A circle of radius 1, with two radii extending from the center to the circumference.
 The angle between the radii is marked as theta, and the intersections of the radii with the circumference are dotted.
 Outside the circle, the numbers 1-12 are written to resemble a clock

-• At what time does the radius lands on the point (0,-1)?
+• At what time does the radius land on the point (0,-1)?

 • 6pm?

-• At what time(s) does the radius land on the x-axis?
+• When does B(time) = 0, where the radius sits along the x-axis?

 • 3pm lands on (1,0)